- Who was Henry Kendall?

 - Dr. Henry Kendall: Nobel laureate.
 Teacher.
 Passionate advocate for the responsible use of science to preserve and protect our environment.
 Chair of the Union of Concerned Scientists Board for more than 25 years.

-- Dr. Kendall led with the firm conviction that the collective power of scientists and citizens could make a great change to humanity's stewardship of Earth.
-His legacy endures as UCS convenes the world’s leading experts and mobilizes widespread citizen action to address the planet’s most pressing needs.
+- Dr. Kendall led with the firm conviction that the collective power of scientists and everyday people could make a great change to humanity's stewardship of Earth.
+His legacy endures as UCS convenes the world’s leading experts and mobilizes widespread action to address the planet’s most pressing needs.
 Join Today!

 - How do I join?